BABY EINSTEIN CAKE

 antennas and feet using a black icing pen.

 Lions, tigers, bears and even monkeys make cute Baby Einstein theme cupcakes too.
-The Jungle Sugar Shapes pictured on the left are very cute and easy as well.
-Baby Einstein is endless with ideas.
+The Jungle

 |